DiscipleTools/disciple-tools-porch-template/HOW-TO-SETUP-THIS-PLUGIN.md

 # HOW TO SETUP THIS PLUGIN

 This plugin is designed to be reduced.
-It provides a number of best practices in the use of filters and actions to integrate with the Disciple Tools system.
-I also offers a number of site starter sites in order to rapid build a Disciple Tools "Front Porch".
+It provides a number of best practices in the use of filters and actions to integrate with the Disciple.Tools system.
+I also offers a number of site starter sites in order to rapid build a Disciple.Tools "Front Porch".

-A Disciple Tools porch is a plugin that places a micro site in front of a Disciple Tools system.
+A Disciple.Tools porch is a plugin that places a micro site in front of a Disciple.Tools system.
 It can be made as a single page or multipage site with lead forms, sign up forms, and even a lightweight logged in experience for non-DT users.
-A porch can also be used to cloak the presence of the Disciple Tools system, by hiding it behind a benign public page, for security sensitive implementations.
+A porch can also be used to cloak the presence of the Disciple.Tools system, by hiding it behind a benign public page, for security sensitive implementations.
-This porch can have direct integration or no integration with the Disciple Tools system running behind it.
+This porch can have direct integration or no integration with the Disciple.Tools system running behind it.

 The following are a list of the key steps you need to take to adapt this starter plugin for your projects use: